 Roseville City Jail Booking Log

-Click here to view daily booking logs.
+Click here and scroll to bottom of page to view daily booking logs.

 Sentenced Prisoner Program (SPP)

 If you are interested in applying to serve your Placer County jail time here, please download, print and complete the following three forms:

 Application to serve time in the Roseville City Jail

 The Sentenced Prisoner Program (SPP) offers an alternative to serving jail time in the Placer County Jail.
 If you have been sentenced to jail for a non-violent offense, like shoplifting or driving under the influence, and the Placer County Courts approve, you may serve your sentence in the Roseville City Jail.
 Your time in the Roseville City Jail will be computed on a 2 for 1 basis.
 For example, if you are sentenced to serve ten days in jail, you may serve ten 12-hour stays in the Roseville City Jail.
 This will allow you to keep your job and take care of your family while satisfying your court sentence.
 Applicants must be in good health and have no history of violent behavior.
 For more information about the Sentenced Prisoner Program, download our brochure.
 If you want to apply to serve your time here, please download, print and complete the three forms listed above, and call the jail supervisor at (916)746-1061 for an appointment.